loraaaamrita/asset-tracker-angular/README.md

 # FieldAssetPortal

 The project consists of a frontend, an API server and a database.

 ​
-The frontend is built with Angular version 8.0.3. `https://angular.io/`.
+The frontend is built with Angular version 8.0.3. <a href https://angular.io/ target="_blank">angular.io</a>.
 User interface and design is provided by Angular Material `https://material.angular.io/`.
 ​

 The API server is built with NodeJS `https://nodejs.org/en/`.

 ​
 The database is postgreSQL `https://www.postgresql.org/`.

 ​
 Communication from the frontend to the API is accomplished using Angular's HttpClient `https://angular.io/guide/http`.

 ​
-The API server employs ExpressJS `https://expressjs.com/`to facilitate routes and http endpoints to connect the frontend to the database.
+The API server employs ExpressJS `https://expressjs.com/` to facilitate routes and http endpoints to connect the frontend to the database.
 The interface to the database is provided by node-postgres `https://node-postgres.com/`.

 ​
 Token-based security and authentication is built into the app.
 Tokens are ditributed by the node server based on valid login credentials.
 ​